American Income Life Insurance Company: Are They Legitimate?

 - Fitch: A+ (Excellent)

-Suffices to say, consumers should feel safe paying their premiums to AIL as they are financially secure and it looks like they will be around for decades to come.
+Suffices to say, consumers should feel safe paying their premiums to AIL as they are financially secure and they will be around for decades to come.

 American Income Life Reviews - What Do Customers Think?